hlissner/.vim/README.md

     <leader>ol      Sends the current file to launchbar
     <leader>ot      Opens iTerm and cd's to this file's directory
     <leader>ou      Send current file to Transmit (for docksend)

+**Note**: send-to-transmit is intelligent with sass, less and stylus stylesheets.
+It will look for a compiled css file in ../css and send that to transmit instead of the source file.

 Check the .gvimrc file for other mac-specific shortcuts.